Skip to content

 Layout dropdown dynamic refresh

-Legend (not John)
+Legend

-• Supported: Fully supported
+• Supported – Fully supported

-• ✴️ Not yet: Planned to be released soon
+• ✴️ Not yet – Planned to be released soon

-Tips for Successful Conversion
+Tips for successful conversion

-Ensure your design uses basic text, shapes, and images for best results.
+Ensure your design uses basic text, shapes, and images for best results

-Check for Unsupported Features
+Check for unsupported features

-Use the Preflight option in InDesign® to identify unsupported features before exporting.
+Use the Preflight option in InDesign® to identify unsupported features before exporting

-Make sure all images are properly linked and included in the export.
+Make sure all images are properly linked and included in the export

-Have fonts installed on your environment
+Have fonts installed in your environment

-When you install the fonts after the import, GraFx Studio will try to apply them when you re-open the template.
+When you install the fonts after the import, GraFx Studio will try to apply them when you re-open the template

-Plan for Automation
+Plan for automation

-After importing to GraFx Studio, leverage smart template features to add business logic and automate variant creation.
+After importing to GraFx Studio, leverage smart template features to add business logic and automate variant creation

 Things to consider

-• Any item Frame in Adobe® InDesign® (text/image) might have properties (background color ,stroke, opacity).
+• Any item frame in Adobe® InDesign® (text/image) might have properties (background color, stroke, opacity)

-Frame options are not detected by Preflight and will be missed after export
+Frame options are not detected by preflight and will be missed after export